-Ramayana is an epic written by Valmiki which symbolises many things like values, virtues, triumph of good over evil etc. However, when viewed in an alternate light, the epic saga also has a few management lessons which every entrepreneur can learn in order to prosper in the field of business:
+Ramayana is an epic written by Valmiki which symbolises many things like values, virtues, the triumph of good over evil, etc. However, when viewed in an alternate light, the epic saga also has a few management lessons which every entrepreneur can learn in order to prosper in the field of business:

 i.
 Over commitment is never okay

 Dashrath over-committed to his wife Kaikei which led to a lot of problems later and was dangerous later.
-This can prove to be great lesson to entrepreneurs as they learn that it is better to promise less and deliver more instead of the opposite as your credibility is at stake here.
+This can prove to be a great lesson to entrepreneurs as they learn that it is better to promise less and deliver more instead of the opposite as your credibility is at stake here.

 ii.
 Build your team smartly

-When Ram had to cross the sea to reach Lanka, it was important for him to build a team which consisted of dedicated and loyal members.
+When Ram had to cross the sea to reach Lanka, it was important for him to build a team that consisted of dedicated and loyal members.
 Similarly, if one wants to prosper in the professional sphere, it is important to be able to find people who will share your vision in order to succeed as a company.

 iii.
 Be an able decision maker